 Living in Argentina, far from Europe, I personally prefer to analyze the impact of Brexit on UK’s country brand under two aspects.
 The first is how much will UK brand suffer after losing its European ingredient.
 The second aspect is how will the UK brand spirit be affected after having taken a separatist decision.

 From my point of view, the answer for the first question is that Brand UK won’t suffer too much.
-As you can read in an article just published on our website, “leaving the EU will not necessarily weaken the UK’s brand overall, but rather change the balance of perceptions in favour of new dimensions.”
+Leaving the EU will not necessarily weaken the UK’s brand overall, but rather change the balance of perceptions in favour of new dimensions.
 UK’s strength as a brand doesn’t apparently depend on its European (past) membership.

 The second question generates an opposite feeling in me.
 In a world of globalization, of increasing interdependence, collaboration and alliances between countries, UK goes backwards by raising barriers instead of removing them.
 That will necessarily put Brand UK on the side of the less modern and progressive countries.

 Enjoyed our collection of thoughts on Brexit, its consequences for UK’s country image, nation brand and Europe?
-Share and spread the word!
+Spread the word!